Superior Pain Relief

 Living with chronic pain can be immensely challenging, and if initial treatment approaches don’t yield results, you’re likely to feel disappointed and depressed.
 If you’re in this situation, a spinal cord stimulator could provide the solution.
-Zaid Malik, MD, of Superior Pain Relief in The Woodlands, Texas, is a highly skilled specialist in interventional pain management who has extensive experience with SCS implantation.
+Zaid Malik, MD, of Superior Pain Relief, which has locations in Houston, Baytown, Conroe, and The Woodlands, Texas, is a highly skilled specialist in interventional pain management who has extensive experience with SCS implantation.
 Call Superior Pain Relief today to find out more, or book an appointment online.

 A spinal cord stimulator is an implantable device that relieves chronic pain of the back, arms, and legs using electrical impulses called spinal cord stimulation (SCS).